x94fujo6rpg/AzurLaneFleet/README.md

   - `Sub` add Submarine fleet to top/bottom
   - `X` delete fleet (min fleet count 1)
   - Compatible with old data (v0.04)
-  - limit...untested...
+  - `limit` about 10...ish
+    - Not sure what caused it
+    - I haven't make the limiter
-    - It is not recommended to add too many fleets (your browser will start complain at some point)
+    - Not recommended to add more then 10 fleets
+  - improve the speed
 - ~~Now can generate shareable URL~~
   (giuhub just exploded, no one can build right now...)
 - URL have limit...max length is 2000